40 Ways Teachers Can Use Pinterest In The Classroom

 - Develop as a teacher.
-You might not have thought about using Pinterest as a personal development tool, but it works for that as well.
+You might not have thought about using Pinterest as a teacher personal development tool but it works for that as well if you use it intentionally.
 Find ideas that can help you push your teaching to the next level.

-- Find other teachers.
+- Find other teachers and network!
 Seek out other teachers on Pinterest so that you can share ideas.
 You can find your coworkers or strangers and start following each other.